-The term 'Credit Derivatives' is explained in detail and with examples in the Economics edition of the Financial Dictionary.
-Get your copy on Amazon in Kindle, Paperback or Audio edition.
-Check for lowest price here...
+The term 'Credit Derivatives' is explained in detail and with examples in the Economics edition of the Herold Financial Dictionary, which you can get from Amazon in Ebook or Paperback edition.

 Credit derivatives refer to bilateral contracts which are privately held.
 These contracts permit the holders to manage their credit risk exposure.
 Such derivatives turn out to be financial assets.
 Examples of the better-known ones in the derivatives universe are swaps, forward contracts, and options.
 The price of these is necessarily based upon the credit risk of economic entities like governments, companies, or private investors.
 This means that banks which are worried about one of their customers not being capable of repaying their loan are able to purchase protection against such a potential loss in default.
 They do this by keeping the loan on their books at the same time as they transfer the credit risk off to a third party more commonly referred to as the “counter party.”

 Such credit derivatives are only one of numerous different kinds of financial instruments available to investors and financial institutions today.
 With these derivatives, they are merely instruments whose existence derives from underlying financial instruments.
 The value which underlies them comes from a stock or other asset.

 Two different principal forms of derivatives exist.
 These are calls and puts.
 Calls provide the right but not obligation to purchase a stock for a pre-set price called the strike price.
 Puts deliver the right but not obligation to sell particular stocks for pre-arranged strike prices.
 With either calls or puts, investors are obtaining insurance in case a stock price rises or falls.
 This makes every form of derivative product an insurance vehicle and particularly these credit derivative examples.